Stamford Domestic Violence Investigations

 How Do Family Investigations Differ From Other Criminal Investigations?

-Stamford domestic violence investigations are different from other investigations due to the influence of the Office of Family Relations and the Department of Children and Families.
+Domestic violence investigations are different from other investigations due to the influence of the Office of Family Relations and the Department of Children and Families.
 A person must do interviews with the Office of Family Relations which is unique to domestic violence investigation.
-A domestic violence arrest can trigger an investigation by the Department of Children and Families when children are involved.

 How Does the Stamford Court Treat Domestic Violence Accusations?